 Nguyen Duc Duong, team leader of the Martyrs' Remains Relocation Team - Southern Representative Office of the Vietnam Association for Supporting Families of Martyrs, who directly accompanied the journey to bring martyr Luu Van Chung back to his hometown, shared emotionally: “From paperwork and procedures to transportation and accommodation, we provided full support.
 When the family flew in from the North, we were always present at the airport to welcome them.
 Thinking about the sacrifices of these heroes, we just wanted to do our best.
 Our only wish was to bring them back into the arms of their loved ones.”

-The emotional moment when relatives found his name after more than 52 years
+A heart-wrenching moment when relatives found his name after more than 52 years.

 According to Dang The Am, Vice Chairman of the Provincial Association for Supporting Families of Martyrs, in 2025, the Association will coordinate with the Southern Representative Office of the Vietnam Association for Supporting Families of Martyrs to assist in relocating and bringing 10 remains of martyrs back to their hometowns for burial.
 He stated that this is an important part of the journey to honor and repay the silent sacrifices of the heroes and martyrs.